konstantinbe/milk/README.md

 Milk is a CoffeeScript library inspired by Rails, Cocoa, Prototype and others.

-Milk is strongly *opinionated*. *Beaty* and *Clarity* has #1 priority, therefore common "conventions" and "best-practices" may be violated.
+Milk is *opinionated*. *Beaty* and *Clarity* has #1 priority, therefore common "conventions" and "best-practices" may be violated.

 Conventions